Day of the Dead Tour in San Andres Míxquic From Mexico City

 Important Information

-IMPORTANT: Panteon de Mixquic welcomes visitors during all three days of the celebration.
+- WHAT TO EXPECT: Panteón de Mixquic welcomes visitors during all three days of the celebration.
 The enchanting “Alumbrada,” where locals light thousands of candles to honor their ancestors, takes place specifically on November 2nd.
+The journey to San Andrés Mixquic may take longer than usual (approximately 2 hours, subject to traffic) due to increased congestion on the day of celebrations.

 Easy cancellation